"... a budding jazz giant..." -- Frank Etheridge Offbeat

 Immediately following the conclusion of filming for "Bolden!"
 Johnson partnered with Hawaii lifestyle apparel brand Olukai and was and still continues to be a featured brand ambassador, appearing in their fall 2016 campaign.

-When in New Orleans Calvin can be seen performing at the world renowned and intimate venue Preservation Hall every Sunday night and every Thursday night at Verret's with Chapter Soul.
+Calvin, who currently splits his time between New Orleans and now Manhattan, New York.
+In New York Calvin has been taking to the jazz scene and has been seen at such venues as: Dizzy's Jazz at Lincoln Center, the Red Room, Minton's, the Urby, and the Django.
+When in New Orleans Calvin can be seen performing at the world renowned and intimate venue Preservation Hall every Sunday night.
 Here Johnson is kept rooted in the cultures, customs, norms, and traditions as passed down to him by his elders.